ViscousTests/website/content/docs/understanding-the-world/what-to-believe.md

 research directions that do not fit into the beliefs of the accomplished scientists do not get funding/attention.
 It would be nice if this wasn't as true, but at the least there is still advancement \*shrug\*.

+### Reasons People Share Ideas

+Thinking about why an idea is being shared might make your decision of whether to believe it or not easier.
+Note that all of these reasons are extremely important and enable our modern society; I'm not saying that if you are listening to e.g. an advocate you can just ignore everything they are saying.

+ - **Truth Sharing**: Simply to share the truth to others, for them to do what they will with it.
+This type of sharing happens a lot in dense academic research papers that effectively just share numbers and contain very little interpretation.
+It's easy to think you are doing this when you actually aren't.
+Examples:
+    - Michael Lustgarten's YouTube Channel
+ - **Advocacy**: To change the behavior of others.
+For instance, sharing pictures of smoker's lungs to get people to stop smoking.
+Or to get atheists to accept God.
+    - Public health initiatives
+    - COVID vaccine advertisements
+ - **Brainstorming/Theorizing**: To get others to think about a problem or model of the world that might be useful or inaccurate.
+Partially in the hopes that others will find the model useful, and partially in the hopes that others will improve or soundly reject the model.
+    - "Why Greatness Cannot be Planned" by Kenneth O. Stanley and Joel Lehman

 ### Belief Matrix